core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Note that the "instance" URI reference may be relative; this means that it must be resolved relative to the document's base URI, as per
 {{-uri}}.
+Note that the "response code" value is a numeric representation of the actual code, so it does not take the usual form that resembles an HTTP status code — `4.04 Not found` is represented by the number 132.

 # Extending Concise Problem Details
 {: #sec-new-attributes}